GeorgeGuja/DisposableCalendar/README.md

 # DisposableCalendar
 The purpose of DisposableCalendar is to serve as a throwaway calendar for you and your coworkers.
 No authorization steps, no sign ups or logins.
 Simply generate yourself a unique calendar and share the link with your guests.
 Anyone can add or edit events if they have your calendar link.
 Easy to share, easy to onboard.

-The purpose of DisposableCalendar is to serve as a throwaway calendar for you and your coworkers.
-No authorization steps, no sign ups or logins.
-Simply generate yourself a unique calendar and share the link with your guests.
-Anyone can add or edit events if they have your calendar link.
-Easy to share, easy to onboard.

 ## Packages used

 ### Atmosphere